Talking Dateline: True Crime, True Impact

 Oh, Lizzie Borden.

 Well, she went to trial, and there's immaculate records of the trial, all the testimony.
-It was a terrific terrific book a few years back.
+It was a terrific book a few years back.

 She was acquitted.
 She was found not guilty.